RomeHein/ESPecial/README.md

 ### Installing

-This code also has 5 dependencies which need to be added to your libraries:
+This code also has 4 dependencies which need to be added to your libraries:
-- TFT_eSPI: (install via library manager) control your tft screen easily.
-Don't forget to choose the right setup in the User_setup_select.h of the library folder.
 - ArduinoJSON v6 (install via library manager) Handle json in a very effective way.
 - PubSubClient: (install via library manager)  MQTT handling.
 It's a very robust pubsub client, perfect for iot projects.
 - WifiManager: https://github.com/tzapu/WiFiManager/tree/development